RocktimJyotiDas/EXAMS-V/README.md

 </div>

 ## Dataset
-The dataset can be found [here](https://drive.google.com/file/d/1HVX8eWoHKSDIGL1PBi-A8yuTq0UCZH3h/view?usp=sharing)
+The dataset can be found at this [huggingface page](https://huggingface.co/datasets/Rocktim/EXAMS-V).

 ## Citation
 If you find this useful in your research, please consider citing it: